 Mandatory applicability of the IPR Policy

 (c) The Working Group MAY elect a new Working Group Chair by majority vote of the Working Group’s members, or as otherwise specified in the charter.
 The Working Group Chair will send an invitation to the Public Mail List for an initial Working Group meeting and will solicit eligible Members, Associate Members and Interested Parties (as specified in the charter) with expertise and interest in the Working Group’s subject matter to participate in the Working Group.
 In order to participate in a Working Group, a party must have agreed to the IPR Policy Agreement and formally declared participation.
-Each WG Chair shall be responsible for ensuring that all parties attending the respective Working Group meetings have signed the IPR Policy Agreement and have formally declared their participation in the Working Groupprior to attending.
+Each WG Chair shall be responsible for ensuring that all parties attending the respective Working Group meetings have signed the IPR Policy Agreement and have formally declared their participation in the Working Group via the mechanism designated by the Forum prior to attending.

 (d) Working Groups may establish their own means for their communications, as provided in the charter.
 Working Groups may meet by teleconference or have face-to-face meetings as provided in the charter, but the Forum shall not be responsible for the expenses of any such teleconferences or meetings.